Kingxukai/linux/Documentation/sound/soc/codec-to-codec.rst

 Creating codec to codec dai link for ALSA dapm
 ==============================================

-Mostly the flow of audio is always from CPU to codec so your system will look as below:
+Mostly the woke flow of audio is always from CPU to codec so your system will look as below:
 ::